zellwk/zellwk.com/src/posts/2019-05-29-job-application-process.md

 If you're a fresh graduate, the answer is nothing.

-**You need to make it NOT nothing.**
+You need to make it SOMETHING.

 There are a variety of ways to talk about your passion and experience in this industry (even if you haven't got a job yet).
 Some ways include:

-1. Contributing the open source
+1. Notable Codepen projects
-2. Notable Codepen projects
+2. Your projects on Github
-3. Articles you've written
+3. Things you built before (on your own, not by following tutorials!).
-4. Things you built before (on your own, not by following tutorials!).
+4. Articles you've written
-5. Your projects on Github
+5. Contributing to open source

 Most of these can go into the "Community" section of your CV.
 More on this later.

 ### Length of your CV

-Your CV should be short. **Keep it to 1-2 pages if you're starting out.**
+Your CV should be short.
+Keep it to 1-2 pages if you're starting out.

 As you gain more experience and want to switch to more senior roles, your CV can go beyond 2 pages.
 (Chris' CV is four pages longs.
 It needs to be that long to show he has the qualifications for a job at his level).